P A L E R M O

 Palermo’s markets—Vucciria, Ballarò, and Capo—are the heartbeat of the city, where the past mingles effortlessly with the present.

-Here, amid vibrant stalls and echoing shouts, you’ll find an abundance of Sicilian flavors: sun-ripened tomatoes, from April to June – freshly caught swordfish, and, of course, cannoli.
+Here, amid vibrant stalls and echoing shouts, you’ll find an abundance of Sicilian flavors: sun-ripened tomatoes, from April to June, freshly caught swordfish from September to January, and, of course, cannoli, the most internationally treasured Sicilian dolci, or dessert.

-These markets are very much the essence of Sicily: bright, loud, a bit wild, and impossibly beautiful.
+These markets are very much the essence of Sicily: bright, loud, a bit wild, and impossibly beautiful in their calculated mayhem.

 Cuisine & the Soul of Sicily